 Reception Rooms: 2 | Bedrooms: 4 | Bathrooms: 2

-The barn has been partially converted and currently offers accommodation on its first floor, including a spacious living room (32’6 x 16’8) with French doors out to a roof terrace.
-There are vaulted ceilings with beautiful exposed beams and lovely exposed stone walls, adding great charm and character.
-There are also two bedrooms and a family bathroom.
-The lower floor offers a self contained apartment along with a utility and a separate studio, or alternatively an additional bedroom.
-A large section of the lower floor remains undeveloped and could offer a great deal more accommodation.
+The upper floor of the barn hosts a spacious living room with French doors leading you out onto a roof terrace.
+This room features vaulted ceilings with exposed beams and exposed stone walls creating wonderful rustic charm.
+There are currently two bedrooms and a family bathroom on this floor with a self- contained apartment set out on the ground floor, along with a utility and a separate family room.
+A large proportion of this remains undeveloped and therefore could offer a great deal more accommodation.

-Trevoyan Barn is a beautiful stone built barn located on a spectacular stretch of coastline, within the highly sought-after Seven Bays, set between two of North Cornwall’s most coveted beaches, Porthcothan Bay and Treyarnon Bay, just to the south of Padstow.
+Trevoyan Barn is a beautiful stone built barn located on a spectacular stretch of coastline, within the highly sought-after Seven Bays.
 The area is one of the most dramatic and beautiful coastal areas of Cornwall and is renowned for the many exceptional lifestyle opportunities that are on offer - it is quite simply Cornwall’s at its best!

 The options for those seeking a change in lifestyle are fantastic, especially with its easy access to so many fabulous beaches.
 As well as the exceptional beaches, there are great courses, including the championship course of Trevose at Constantine Bay and St Enodoc in Rock, as well as Newquay just down the coast.